haoxiangsnr/spiking-fullsubnet/docs/experiment_arguments.md

 ...
 ```

-Using this configuration, AudioZEN will load the `Trainer` class from the current model directory and initialize it with the arguments in the `[trainer.args]` section.
-`Trainer` class must be a subclass of `audiozen.trainer.base_trainer.BaseTrainer`.
-It supports the following arguments:
+In this case, AudioZEN will load the `Trainer` class from `trainer.py` and initialize it with the arguments in the `[trainer.args]` section. `Trainer` class must be a subclass of `audiozen.trainer.base_trainer.BaseTrainer`.
+It supports the following arguments at least:

 | Item                       | Description                                                                                          |
 | -------------------------- | ---------------------------------------------------------------------------------------------------- |